James Douglas (governor): Governor

 In August 1858, news reached Douglas that two Vancouver Island miners had been killed by natives.
 He believed that the whole region was on the verge of war and went out to investigate.
 Numerous minor clashes between natives and whites had concluded without fatalities.
 After investigating the situation he found that alcohol had been a major cause, and prohibited the sale of liquor to natives.
 While on the trip to the murder scene, Douglas brought the Crown Solicitor of Vancouver Island to uphold the law and make a show that demonstrated British law was still in effect.
 During the trip, he encountered a great number of squatting foreigners, reducing the total possible revenues for land sales to the government.

 In attempt to suppress unlawful acts, Douglas appointed regional constables, a Chief Inspector of Police (Chartres Brew), and a network of intelligence officials.
 He also created Assistant Gold Commissioners (he appointed Chartres Brew as Chief Gold Commissioner) to look after mining and civil cases.
 Such preventive measures helped ensure that the chaos accompanying the California Gold Rush was not repeated in British Columbia.
+He was nicknamed "Old Squaretoes" for his stiffness.

 In December 1861, during the ongoing Trent Affair, Douglas argued for his London superiors to invade and conquer the Washington Territory as America was too busy in the East with the Civil War.
 He reasoned because there were few U.S. troops stationed in the territory since most other units stationed there were off to war in the East, the region's population was scattered, and there was little to no U.S. naval ships in the area.
 He also said the Royal Navy and Marines were powerful and could easily do the job, ending with a statement that "with Puget Sound, and the line of the Columbia River in our hands, we should hold the only navigable outlets of the country — command its trade, and soon compel it to submit to Her Majesty's Rule."